tc39/proposal-signals/README.md

 #### Method: `Signal.subtle.Watcher.prototype.watch(...signals)`

+1. If `frozen` is true, throw an exception.
 1. If any of the arguments is not a signal, throw an exception.
 1. Append all arguments to the end of this object's `signals`.
 1. Add this watcher to each of the newly watched signals as a sink.